Aerodynamic and Hydrodynamic Performance

 Contributors to Step Design/Performance

-Hydrodynamic forces and effective lifting surface shapes, areas and attack angles at each individual step surface must be calculated, based on key contributors and local conditions throughout the entire operating velocity range:
+Hydrodynamic forces and effective lifting surface shapes, areas and local attack angles at each individual step surface must be calculated, based on key contributors and local conditions throughout the entire operating velocity range:

 • Step Length